-Jonas has briefed and argued two appeals before the Federal Circuit.
+Jonas has briefed three and argued two appeals before the Federal Circuit.
 Here is the recording of an oral argument and here is the result.
 In district court litigation, Jonas has taken over 35 depositions, including corporate representatives, engineers and experts.
 He has briefed and argued dozens of motions, including summary judgment motions, Daubert motions and evidentiary motions during trial.
-Here is an example Daubert motion and here is the result (Jonas obtained the deposition admissions quoted in the Court’s Order).

 - Stanford University, (M.A. psychology, 2009)

 - Princeton University, (B.A. summa cum laude, Phi Beta Kappa, 2005)

 Represents plaintiff DermaFocus in a patent infringement case in the District of Delaware against an international medical device company.
 The case involves ultrasound therapy technology for the cosmetic treatment of skin.

 Represented patent-owner SimpleAir in an inter partes review trial against Google before the Patent Trial and Appeal Board.
 The patent involves technology for providing notifications to mobile devices like smartphones and tablets.
 The Board affirmed the patentability of all challenged claims and the Federal Circuit affirmed the Board’s decision.